Last November, I blogged about the major rock slide that occurred very close to my home.

 - Pam O'Brien

-- I'm a Jesus-follower, wife, mom, and grandma living in rural Vermont.
+- I'm a wife, mom, and grandma living in rural Vermont.
 I spend 40 hours of my week working outside my home and away from my garden, but am nevertheless passionate about healthy eating and sustainable living.
-My husband and I are presently in the baby-steps stage of transitioning to preparing/cooking/eating in the traditional manner and are eager to see how positively our overall health will be affected.
-I’m excited to have you join me as I share what we’re learning, and invite you to offer your insights in the comments. “…giving thanks in all circumstances…” 1 Thess 5:16-18
+By sourcing nutrient-dense food from local farms and avoiding processed foods, we are realizing how our over health is being impacted for the better.
+I’m excited to have you join me as I share what we’re learning and invite you to offer your insights in the comments. “…giving thanks in all circumstances…” 1 Thess 5:16-18